An Overview of Next-Generation Sequencing

 Next-generation sequencing applications

-Since the early 2000s NGS has become an invaluable tool in both research and clinical/diagnostic settings, with the use of methods including WGS, WES, targeted sequencing, transcriptome, epigenome and metagenome sequencing dramatically increasing.
+Since the early 2000s NGS has become an invaluable tool in both research and clinical/diagnostic settings for modern medicine and in drug discovery, with the use of methods including WGS, WES, targeted sequencing, transcriptome, epigenome and metagenome sequencing dramatically increasing.
 Figure 3 summarizes workflows and options for targeting different datasets.

 Figure 3: Flow diagram indicating possible sequencing strategies for different sample types.